The estimated reading time for this post is 4 minutes

 - Heat shrink to protect any exposed cables once we finish

-- Desired length of cable (this will be your extension) – I couldn’t find a wire with six cores so used two five metre lengths of four core wire.
-Far less attractive but good enough for the hack this time round
+- The desired length of cable (this will be your extension) – I couldn’t find a wire with six cores so used two five metre lengths of four core wire.
+Far less attractive but good enough for the hack this time around

 - Optional connector terminals and a crimp tool (male/female spade terminals) – these allowed me to pass the extension lead through backs of my cupboards more easily